 Served in a large white bowl is a carpaccio of beef wrapped around haddock in a fabulous foamy broth.
 Topped with a crumble of smokey, porky bacon.
 It's a clever dish and very satisfying.

 A ball of foie gras with a black currant exterior is served on a grid of yellow dots, which are a kumquat sauce.
 It actually looks like an candied apple, with the glossy red exterior created from cassis sauce.
 It's beautifully cooked with a light smoky flavor heightened by the fish.
 Two small pieces of smoked eel on the side.
 The "apple" is also accompanied by a light brioche.
 This is a beautiful plate and an original way to prepare foie gras.
-"Unbeeeelievable," we note cleverly.
+"Unbeeeelievable," we cleverly write in our notes.

 The large square, white plate with a small bowl holds the majesty of earth and sea; a small cake of tête de veau that has been roasted, reduced, and most likely confited.
 It almost looks like a dark ginger cake.
 The cake rests on a foamy sauce with a hint of Dijon mustard and a sprinkling of herbs.